nerves-project/nerves/docs/Getting Started.md

-target | The platform for which your firmware is built (for example, Raspberry Pi, Raspberry Pi 2, or Beaglebone Black) toolchain | The tools required to build code for the target, such as compilers, linkers, binutils, and C runtime system | A lean buildroot-based linux distribution that has been customized and cross-compiled for a particular target assemble | The process of combining system, application, and configuration into a firmware bundle firmware bundle | A single file that contains an assembled version of everything needed to burn firmware firmware image | Built from a firmware bundle and contains the partition table, partitions, bootloader, etc.
+target | The platform for which your firmware is built (for example, Raspberry Pi, Raspberry Pi 2, or Beaglebone Black) toolchain | The tools required to build code for the target, such as compilers, linkers, binutils, and C runtime system | A lean buildroot-based linux distribution that has been customized and cross-compiled for a particular target application | The Elixir (and any native, e.g. C) source code for your project.
+Note that this may entail more than one "application" in Elixir parlance. configuration | The settings and other target-specific files that steer the firmware building process for your particular target assemble | The process of combining system, application, and configuration into a firmware bundle firmware bundle | A single file that contains an assembled version of everything needed to burn firmware firmware image | Built from a firmware bundle and contains the partition table, partitions, bootloader, etc.